 Corcoran is a silver-gold project located northeast of Tonopah, in central Nevada, USA.
 It comprises 328 contiguous, unpatented mineral claims with an area of approximately 2,674 hectares (ha) (6,626 acres).
-All claims are owned 100% by EML through its wholly owned subsidiary North American Silver Corporation ("NAS") and are in good standing until August 31, 2023.
+All claims are owned 100% by EML through its wholly owned subsidiary NAS and are in good standing until August 31, 2023.
 EML acquired NAS by way of an Agreement and Plan of Share Exchange ("NAS Share Exchange") which effected the exchange of one (1) EML share for every six (6) NAS shares.
 The NAS Share Exchange was approved by the Boards of EML and NAS and NAS shareholders and was subsequently filed with the Office of the Secretary of the State of Nevada on April 1, 2020, and NAS became a wholly owned subsidiary of EML.

 Corcoran has been explored since 1970.
 To the end of 2011, 123 drillholes with an aggregate length of 17,895 meters (m) had been drilled by various operators.
 The bulk of the drilling, approximately 80 of the 123 holes, has been on the Silver Reef Zone, the most significant of the known mineral occurrences on the Property.
+The Company completed a 3,040 meter (m) drill program comprising 17 diamond core drill holes on December 15, 2021, with final analytical results announced in January 2022.

 Silver Reef is a northeast-trending mineralized zone 300 m wide and one km long on Silver Reef Hill in the centre of the Property.
 8 of the claims are currently subject to a 2% net smelter return ("NSR") royalty.
 Any surrounding claims acquired or staked by the Company would also become subject to the 2% NSR royalty, unless those claims are subject to an NSR royalty owed to a third party.
-For further information, please see the technical report entitled "Corcoran Canyon Silver-Gold Property" prepared by G. Mosher, P.Geo, M.Sc and D. Smith, P. Geo., M.S. dated effective October 12, 2020 which can be found under the Company's profile on www.SEDAR.com.
+For further information, please see the technical report entitled "Corcoran Canyon Silver-Gold"

+Property" prepared by G. Mosher, P.Geo, M.Sc and D. Smith, P. Geo., M.S. dated effective October 12, 2020 which can be found under the Company's profile on www.SEDAR.com.